 “To not be able to do what I am passionate about and directly care for my patients – to touch and hug them and help them get better – has been so difficult.

 “I am so relieved and pleased to soon be able to return to doing what I love most.”

-Gary Wright, deputy chief people officer, said: “We are delighted to have the vaccine centre set up on site in the organisation.
-It is already allowing us to protect so many staff and patients, as well as our community partners in care homes across the Tees Valley.
+Deputy chief people officer Gary Wright said: “We’re delighted to have the vaccine centre set up on-site in the organisation.
+It’s already allowing us to protect our staff, patients and our community partners in care homes across the Tees Valley.

 “I would like to thank all staff involved in helping set up the vaccine hub – helping protect our community and ultimately save lives.”